danielealbano/cachegrand/README.md

 The status of the project is tracked via GitHub using the project management board.

+### License

+cachegrand is licensed under the [BSD 3-Clause License](https://github.com/danielealbano/cachegrand/blob/main/LICENSE), all the files under the repository are licensed under the same license unless otherwise specified (for example, but not limited, via a README or a LICENSE in a sub folder or as header in the source files).

+cachegrand uses a number of different components all licensed under compatible licenses but if you spot any that is not compatible with the BSD 3-Clause License please open an issue, we will be happy to fix it promptly!

 ### Issues & contributions

 Please if you find any bug, malfunction or regression feel free to open an issue or to fork the repository and submit your PRs!
 If you do open an Issue for a crash, if possible please enable sentry.io in the configuration file and try to reproduce the crash, a minidump will be automatically uploaded on sentry.io.

 Also, if you have built cachegrand from the source, please attach the compiled binary to the issue as well as sentry.io knows nothing of your own compiled binaries.